Forecast: Scorching heat wave extended in US Northwest

 PORTLAND, Ore.
 (AP) — The scorching heat spell in the Pacific Northwest is now expected to last longer than forecasters had initially predicted, setting parts of the normally temperate region on course to break heat wave duration records.

+“We warmed up the forecast for the latter part of this week,” said David Bishop, a meteorologist for the National Weather Service in Portland, Oregon.
+His office is now forecasting 100 or 101 degrees (38.3 C) for Thursday, Friday and Saturday.

-As temperatures hit a daily record 102 degrees Fahrenheit (38.9 Celsius) in Portland, Oregon, on Tuesday, the National Weather Service extended the excessive heat warning for the city from Thursday through Saturday evening.
+Portland already hit 102 F (38.9 C) on Tuesday, a new record daily high, prompting the National Weather Service to extend the excessive heat warning for the city from Thursday through Saturday evening.

-“For the next several days through Saturday we’re going to be within a few degrees of 100 every day,” said Colby Neuman, a meteorologist for the National Weather Service in Portland.
-Temperatures are forecast to soar to 101 (38.3 C) again on Friday.

-The duration of the heat wave puts Portland “in the running” for tying its longest streak of six consecutive days of 95 degrees or higher, Neuman said.
+The duration of the heat wave puts Oregon’s biggest city on course to tie its longest streak of six consecutive days of 95 F (35 C) or higher, according to NWS Portland.

 Climate change is fueling longer heat waves in the Pacific Northwest, a region where weeklong heat spells were historically rare, according to climate experts.

-Elsewhere, Seattle on Tuesday also reported a new record daily high of 94 F (34.4 C).
-The heat spell was forecast to last into Saturday in western Washington as well.
+Heat-related 911 calls in Portland have tripled in recent days, from an estimated eight calls on Sunday to 28 calls on Tuesday, said Dan Douthit, a spokesperson for the city’s Bureau of Emergency Management.
+Most calls involved a medical response, Douthit added.

-Multnomah County, which includes Portland, said there has been an uptick in the number of people calling emergency services numbers and visiting emergency departments for heat-related symptoms.
+Multnomah County, which includes Portland, said there has been an uptick in the number of people visiting emergency departments for heat-related symptoms.

-“Emergency medical services responded to 361 calls Tuesday, about 25% higher than a typical summer day,” Multnomah County said in a statement, adding that “13 of those were heat-related.”

-Emergency department visits “have remained elevated since Sunday,” the statement said.
+Emergency department visits “have remained elevated since Sunday,” the county said in a statement.
 “In the past three days, hospitals have treated 13 people for heat illness, when they would normally expect to see two or three.”

 People working or exercising outside, along with older people, were among those taken to emergency departments, the statement added.